nemisj/docs/cv.md

 ( <http://www.sn.nl/> )

-"In this course they teach how to communicate better, how to deal with critics and how to define more conrcete aims while beening an IT person."
+"Profilering en Zelfmanagement voor ICT-ers" offers communication skills training that teaches how to deal with critics and how to define more conrcete aims while beening an IT person.

 * 2007
 : MCP - “Analyzing Requirements